LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 We return to those four points to focus on when confronted with a regression output:

 1.	**Beta coefficients**: The usual interpretation is to state that $Y$ changes for every one-unit increase in $X$ *when the other variables in the model are held constant* (or are 'controlled for').
 Therefore, a 0.01 increase in level of perceived antisocial behaviour in the neighbourhood is associated with a one-year increase in age, for example.
 This is similar to the bivariate regression.
 For categorical variables, however, the interpretation is different.
 Notice how these variables have an additional label attached to them in the output.
 For example, `gender` includes 'male' and `bcsvictim` includes 'yes victim'.
 Labels that do not appear next to the name of the categorical variable in the model are called the *reference category*.
 This category is the lowest value.
-You can select your reference category based on the modal category or if it is a category in which you are least interested.
+You can select your reference category based on the modal category or if it is a category in which you are least interested by recoding the variable.
 We interpret them as the following: males have a perceived antisocial behaviour level that averages 0.10 units higher than that of females; victims have a perceived antisocial behaviour level that averages .43 units lower than that of non-victims.
 A one-point score increase for confidence in neighbourhood police is related to a .20 increase in level of perceived antisocial behaviour.
 For each interpretation, covariates in the model are controlled for.

 2.	**P-value**: All coefficients are statistically significant, meaning that we can reject the null hypothesis that no differences exist on perceived antisocial behaviour.